 Here are three specific examples of how I helped businesses tell their brand story:

-Case study 1: How Kicking Horse Coffee went from a roaster in a garage to Canada’s largest whole bean distributor valued at $121 million.
+Kicking Horse Coffee case study: How Kicking Horse Coffee went from a roaster in a garage to Canada’s largest whole bean distributor valued at $121 million.

 The challenge: Two young entrepreneurs built Kicking Horse Coffee from a small roasting business run from their garage into the largest producer of whole bean coffee in Canada.
 Because of this meteoric rise, by 2016 they decided to change distribution from small coffee shops to grocery chains.
 The challenge for Kicking Horse Coffee was to grow without alienating the small coffee shops, coffee connoisseurs and customers who supported them along the way.